hanfiev/kl-maps/README.md

 # kl-maps
-A web maps to help find a apartment in Kuala Lumpur by looking for transit reachability and surrounding amenities.
+A web maps to help find an apartment in Kuala Lumpur by looking for transit reachability and surrounding amenities.